-Landlord or tenant, make sure you know your rights.
+Make sure you know your rental rights.
 Our guide explains what you need to know.

 Join today and get instant access to all test results and research.

 A tenancy agreement is a contract, agreed to between a landlord and a tenant, which outlines the particular conditions of a tenancy.
-Both the landlord and tenant must sign the agreement and the landlord must ensure that the tenant receives a copy before the tenancy begins.
+You should read and ensure you understand the agreement before signing it.
+The landlord must ensure the tenant receives a copy of the agreement before the tenancy begins.

 A standard tenancy agreement is available from the Tenancy Services website.

-Fixed-term tenancy runs for a period of time set out in the tenancy agreement.
+Fixed-term tenancies run for the period of time set out in the tenancy agreement.
 Neither the tenant nor the landlord may end the tenancy before the term is up.

 In exceptional circumstances, you can also apply to the Tenancy Tribunal for termination of tenancy.
 The tribunal will decide whose hardship would be greater - yours, if tenancy were to continue, or the landlord's, if it ends.
 It will rule accordingly, and can order compensation to be paid.

-Periodic tenancy continues until either the landlord or tenant brings it to an end by giving notice.
-There's a correct way to do this.
+Periodic tenancies continue until either the landlord or tenant brings it to an end by giving notice.

-Service tenancy occurs where an employer provides accommodation for an employee.
+Service tenancies occur where an employer provides accommodation for an employee.
 Service tenancies are covered by the Residential Tenancies Act but have special rules relating to rent paid in advance and notices to quit.

 We suggest you get more details from Tenancy Services if you are about to enter a service tenancy.

-Boarding house tenancy covers one or more boarding rooms in a house with shared facilities for at least 6 tenants for more than 28 days.
+Boarding house tenancies cover one or more boarding rooms in a house with shared facilities for at least 6 tenants for more than 28 days.

 Can my landlord ask for rent in advance?